Ethical Management

 Anti-Corruption Assessment

-We evaluate each operational site based on the latest “Corruption Perceptions Index” to determine if they are located in regions perceived to have a high risk of corruption.
-If an operational site is situated in a country classified as having a medium to high corruption risk (meaning a score below 50), we enhance relevant anti-corruption education and training.
-Taking Taiwan, where our headquarters is located, as an example, the score was 67, ranking 28th out of 180 countries, indicating a low-risk area.
-In 2024, our company did not experience any incidents of employee corruption or internal complaints, and upon assessment, no significant corruption-related risks were identified.
+We evaluate each operational site based on the latest Corruption Perceptions Index (CPI) to determine whether it is perceived to be located in a high-risk region for corruption.
+If an operational site is situated in a country classified as having a medium to high corruption risk (meaning a score below 50), we strengthen relevant anti-corruption education and training.
+Taking Taiwan, where our headquarters is located, as an example, the latest CPI results released in 2025 show a score of 67, ranking 25th out of 180 countries, indicating a low-risk area.
+In 2025, our company did not experience any incidents of employee corruption or internal complaints, and based on our assessment, no significant corruption-related risks were identified.

 Insider Trading Prevention